nickbabcock/dropwizard-hikaricp-benchmark/README.md

 dummy query to the server, so it's a little bit redundant.
 Though, if healthchecks are added in the future, Dropwizard users would get to benefit for free.

+### Conclusion

+Without a large and significant performance improvement seen in the Dropwizard benchmark, there are fewer reasons for Dropwizard users to migrate to HikariCP; however, more metrics and less configuration are still tangible advantages.
+While I don't expect the default connection pool in Dropwizard to be HikariCP anytime soon, a drop-in replacement would allow users interested in the benefits to migrate without pain.

 ## Benchmark Improvements